flyteorg/flytesnacks/cookbook/integrations/kubernetes/pod/README.rst

 Kubernetes Pods
 ===============

-.. tags:: Advanced, Integration, Kubernetes, KubernetesOperator
+.. tags:: Integration, Kubernetes, Advanced

 Flyte tasks (Python functions decorated with :py:func:`@task <flytekit:flytekit.task>`) are essentially single functions loaded in one container.
 But often, there is a need to run a job with more than one container, in cases such as: